OpenOrienteering/mapper/INSTALL.md

 The program is known to work with release 6.1.3a and not compile with releases 5.x.x or earlier.
 By default build settings, clipper 6.1.3a will be downloaded and built as part of the build process.
+You can change the cmake option `Mapper_BUILD_CLIPPER` to adjust this.

 ## PROJ.4 Cartographic Projections Library